mattcollects64/TCG-Prototypes/content/post/summarizing-all-major-versions/index.md

 2. Thank you to CGC for grading/authenticating these cards and providing a wealth of knowledge to the community.
 3. Thank you to all of those who spoke with me through DMs and helped me clear up any confusion I had on these cards.
 ### Other Cards/Variants
 Other pre-release cards do exist along with slight variations within the main categories above.
-I may make a seperate post explaining these in the future.
+I may make a separate post explaining these in the future.